Kira2/product-technical-tests/Readme.md

 ## Requirements

-I created my own Google API Key for this.
+I created my own Google API Key for this project.
 I imported it as an environement variable via the file ```docker-compose.yml```.
 It is necessary to run the code and the integration tests ```boutique-service/test/integration/googleApiGateway/places.test.js```.

 So, you will need to use yours instead.